Skip to main content

 Access the reports

-To access the report, go to the Analyze section of the web admin tool and select Cancellation Flow from the menu.
+To access the report, go to the Analyze section of SCM and select Cancellation Flow from the menu.

 You must have Subscription Management 2.0 enabled and the cancellation flow feature activated.
 If you don't see the report, reach out to your Client Experience contact to request access.